 Our board of directors plans to have an audit committee, a compensation and human capital committee and a nominating and corporate governance committee following this offering.
 All the members of our audit committee, compensation and human capital committee and nominating and corporate governance committee will be independent under applicable Nasdaq listing rules.
-In addition, all the members of our audit committee will be independent under Section 10A-3 of the Exchange Act.
+In addition, all the members of our audit committee will be independent under Act.
 The charter for each of the committees will be available on our website at www.shimmick.com.